 Winter Ski Area Transportation

 During the winter, Mt.
 Hood Meadows offers round-trip transportation from Portland to the mountain, offering pick-up in three locations around Portland including Tualatin, Sunset and Gateway.
-Their service is offered on weekends and holidays through the end of March, with occasional Wednesday and Thursday buses in January and February.
+The service is offered on weekends and holidays through the end of March, with occasional Wednesday and Thursday buses in January and February.
 The luxury, biodiesel-fueled motorcoaches drop off right in front of the main lodge at Mt.
 Hood Meadows.
-Discounted lift tickets and reduced-rate beginner packages are also offered with your $29 bus ticket.
-Tickets go on sale one month in advance and are available for purchase through the Mt.
+Tickets are available for purchase for $39 through the Mt.
 Hood Meadows website.

 Riding the shuttle is free for Timberline and Fusion season pass holders and Timberline online lift ticket holders.